 - Capacity Forecast

 - Settings & Email Alerts

 - Cluster running Qumulo Core

-- Cloud Based Monitoring enabled in the Web UI
+- QF2 cloud-based monitoring service enabled in the Web UI

-Qumulo's Data Visualization Labs offers complimentary data to your current analytics that can be accessed anywhere at any time via the cloud.
-While the metrics in the Web UI dashboard provide analytics in real time, Data Visualization Labs provide a look over a period of time so you can monitor cluster performance, capacity, latency and events.
+Qumulo Trends offers complimentary data to your current analytics that can be accessed anywhere at any time via the cloud.
+While the metrics in the Web UI dashboard provide analytics in real time, Qumulo Trends provide a look over a period of time so you can monitor cluster performance, capacity, latency and events.

-The home page is your starting point into Qumulo Visualization Labs where you can see a quick overview of your cluster (or clusters).
+The home page is your starting point into Qumulo Trends where you can see a quick overview of your cluster (or clusters).
 Here you can: